 But as we witness the tearing down of these modern idols, we also need to ask what comes next.
 Can we imagine a new national landscape that is more just, more compassionate, and more sustainable?

 At the turn of the last century, the great cities of the United States underwent a vast transformation.
 They added public art, cultural institutions, and designs for how large and dense populations could flourish in these growing urban environments.
 Today, we need a new movement to reimagine how our cities should be organized and adorned to speak to our highest ideals and priorities, including our relationship to the earth.

 Psalm 8 speaks of the glory of God, the majesty of God’s handywork, and our role as God’s “stewards” of all creation.
-It has been said that Prophet David chanted the Psalms using seventy different melodies (a number often used to represent universality and inclusivity) and that when he walked in the mountains praising the Creator the trees, flowers, and animals joined in with him in worship and song.
+It has been said that Prophet David chanted the Psalms using seventy different melodies (a number often used to represent universality and inclusivity) and that when he walked in the mountains praising the Creator the trees, flowers, and animals joined in him in worship and song.
 And when he was near the sea, the fish, the waves, and even the rocks would resound in praise.

 Is the natural world resounding in praise now?
 Is it crying out in lament?
 Or is it actively rebelling against us?